Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Data and experimental setup

 \subsection{Base forecasts}

 The 58 features as shown in Table \ref{tab:tab1} were used in producing base forecasts.
-Base forecasts were performed using naive forecasting using the Fable package.
+Naive forecasts were produced using the Fable package \cite{fable}.
 Linear regression was also performed using the Fable package.
-Gradient boosting was performed using the LightGBM package.
-A custom wrapper was written for LightGBM to act as a model to allow hierarchical reconciliation through the fabletools package in the R programming language \cite{fabletools}, with code available upon request.
+Gradient boosting was performed using the LightGBM package \cite{lightgbm}.
+A custom wrapper was written for LightGBM to act as a model to allow hierarchical reconciliation through the fabletools package in the R programming language \cite{fabletools}.
 The three base forecasting methods were then classified as naive, linear regression and gradient boosting.
 Base forecasts used linear regression (LR) and light gradient boosting machine learning (GB), with features given in Table \ref{tab:tab1}.
 One hour ahead was forecast at each step, with the 10-minutely data having 6-steps-ahead, the 20-minutely data having 3-steps-ahead, the 30-minutely data having 2-steps-ahead and the 1-hourly data having 1-step-ahead.
 These one-hour-ahead forecasts were then cross-temporally reconciled using the algorithms described above, to compare the accuracy of the different cross-temporal reconciliation algorithms.